 When hovering over the conditions, you will notice some additional options: Delete, Edit, Subrule.
 You can edit or delete a condition by clicking on the appropriate buttons.

 If you want to add a subrule (an additional layer of rule), click on Subrule button.
 In the below case, for the second condition, we have added an additional rule with a conditional operator: AND/OR.

 Once the subrule has been added, it will look like below:

 Preview your form at all times and delete the rules that you don’t want to use anymore.
 You can do this by hovering over the rule and selecting it.
 From there you can Delete the rule or even Duplicate the rule.

-Each field rule can have multiple conditions and multiple results.
+Each field rule can have multiple conditions and show/hide multiple fields.
 By setting up a single rule that affects multiple fields instead of repeating that rule for each affected field, you save a lot of time.

-All fields may be used within rules, including languages for multiple language forms, or even form buttons (Submit, Calculate, Next Page).
-Include any field on your form and set the rules you want for it, according to your needs.
-Feel free to build the rules you need for your form and make it look as professional as you want.
+You can use any field type within rules, including languages for multiple language forms, or even form buttons (Submit, Calculate, Next Page).
+Add any field on your form and set the rules you want for it, according to your needs.
+Feel free to get creative with the conditional logic feature and make your online form look as professional as you want.

 Important NoteYou cannot Show/Hide the same fields in multiple rules.
 This will create a conflict and your rules will no longer work properly.
 You can duplicate your existing fields to show or hide them in multiple rules.